 B. When a work is jointly owned with another art dealer, the Member should enter into a clear agreement concerning the price to be obtained, the terms of sale, insurance, and the sharing of costs.

 C. When a Member consigns a work to another dealer the Member is expected to assure that (i) the consignment is consistent with the Member’s agreement with the owner of the work, (ii) the compensation to be paid to the other dealer is consistent with the Member’s agreement with the owner of the Work, (iii) the other dealer is aware of and has agreed to comply with any terms of the Member’s agreement with the owner of the Work that may affect the means or terms by which the other dealer may sell the work of art.

 D. In any transaction in which another art dealer, advisor or other agent is acting for the counterparty to the transaction, a Member is expected to assure that it is clear who is being represented by the Member and who is being represented by the other art professional so that each professional may satisfy his or her responsibility to his or her client.

 E. A Member does not seek or accept compensation from any party where such compensation would create a conflict with the Member’s responsibility to its principal in the transaction, unless such compensation has been disclosed to and approved by the Member’s principal.

 The provisions of this Code of Ethics apply to Members with respect to all of their transactions, including their participation in art fairs.

 VII.
 Gallery Management

-Members are expected to treat their staff with courtesy and respect, and to comply with all applicable employment laws, including laws relating to any form of discrimination.
+Members are expected to treat their staff with courtesy and respect, and to comply with all applicable employment laws, including laws relating to any form of discrimination or sexual harassment.